There is no U.S. Senate race in Arizona.

 There is no U.S. Senate race in Arizona.
 Arizona will elect nine members to its U.S. House delegation.

-In AZ-5, rated “Solid Republican” by The Cook Political Report, is an open seat.
-No Republican women have reported campaign finance data for this seat, though three Republican men have done so with Daniel Keenan leading the money race in the Republican primary.
+AZ-5, rated “Solid Republican” by The Cook Political Report, is an open seat.
+No Republican women have filed for the seat.
+Republican Daniel Keenan leads the money race in the primary with over $1.4M raised.

 Two Democratic women are seeking reelection to the U.S. House from Arizona: Representative Yassamin Ansari (AZ-3) and Representative Adelita Grijalva (AZ-7).
-Ansari has raised $873,581 and Grijalva over $1.5M.
+Ansari has raised nearly $1M and Grijalva over $1.6M.
 Representative Grijalva, who won the seat formerly held by her father, the late Raúl Grijalva, has raised more than half of her funds from small contributions of $200 or less.
+Only 10% of Ansari’s funds are from small contributions.

 This statistic is the average total amount raised to date from individuals (including self-financing).